Helping travelers to Italy since 2008

 Again there's a difference here between the different types of train.
 Large, inter city trains will have a buffet serving typical train fayre - sandwiches, coffee and so on.

-Some also have a trolley service with soft drinks and snacks and on the main routes, travelling premium class (ie business or first) you'll be offered a free drink and nibbles.
+Some also have a trolley service with soft drinks and snacks and on the main routes, traveling premium class (ie Business or Executive) you'll be offered a free drink and nibbles.

 The food tends to be excellent.
 Leave plenty of time to buy, because queues are often long - particularly during rush hour.